 11. Iodine

-Iodine is an essential micronutrient often recommended for women trying to conceive.
+Iodine is an essential micronutrient frequently recommended for women preparing for pregnancy, yet deficiency remains surprisingly common.

 - Iodized salt